created-by-varun/SmackChat-App-VueJS/README.md

 # SmackChat (Quasar/VueJS)

-A chat application made with Quasar Framework using VueJS and VueX
+A chat application made with Quasar Framework using VueJS, VueX and Firebase Real Time Database
 **Hosted Live at: https://smackchat.netlify.app/**

 Quasar (pronounced /ˈkweɪ.zɑɹ/) is an MIT licensed open-source Vue.js based framework, which allows you as a web developer to quickly create responsive++ websites/apps in many flavours: